leesjensen/cs260-w2022/Unit1.md

 ### Create your repo on GitHub

-Even if you already have one locally you need to either start from GitHub, or create an empty one on GitHub and then push your local content up to GitHub.
+Even if you already have one locally you need first need to create an empty repo on GitHub and then push your local content up to GitHub.

-You can create your repo locally and push it up to git.

 ```
 mkdir git-practice